Indiabulls Integrated Services Ltd leads gainers in 'A' group

 -

-Dewan Housing Finance Corporation Ltd, Somany Ceramics Ltd, Central Bank of India and Amber Enterprises India Ltd are among the other gainers in the BSE's 'A' group today, 19 October 2020.
+Dewan Housing Finance Corporation Ltd, Oberoi Realty Ltd, Hindustan Copper Ltd and Somany Ceramics Ltd are among the other gainers in the BSE's 'A' group today, 20 October 2020.

-Dewan Housing Finance Corporation Ltd, Somany Ceramics Ltd, Central Bank of India and Amber Enterprises India Ltd are among the other gainers in the BSE's 'A' group today, 19 October 2020.
+Dewan Housing Finance Corporation Ltd, Oberoi Realty Ltd, Hindustan Copper Ltd and Somany Ceramics Ltd are among the other gainers in the BSE's 'A' group today, 20 October 2020.

-Indiabulls Integrated Services Ltd surged 10.00% to Rs 49.5 at 11:52 IST.
+Indiabulls Integrated Services Ltd soared 10.00% to Rs 54.45 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 79687 shares were traded on the counter so far as against the average daily volumes of 29000 shares in the past one month.
+On the BSE, 78110 shares were traded on the counter so far as against the average daily volumes of 31882 shares in the past one month.

-Somany Ceramics Ltd soared 8.81% to Rs 212.95.
+Oberoi Realty Ltd surged 9.63% to Rs 426.95.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 24770 shares were traded on the counter so far as against the average daily volumes of 13730 shares in the past one month.
+On the BSE, 23290 shares were traded on the counter so far as against the average daily volumes of 8130 shares in the past one month.

-Central Bank of India added 8.42% to Rs 11.07.
+Hindustan Copper Ltd exploded 9.15% to Rs 35.8.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 13.43 lakh shares were traded on the counter so far as against the average daily volumes of 5.99 lakh shares in the past one month.
+On the BSE, 2.4 lakh shares were traded on the counter so far as against the average daily volumes of 38419 shares in the past one month.

-Amber Enterprises India Ltd jumped 7.79% to Rs 2350.
+Somany Ceramics Ltd advanced 8.20% to Rs 228.15.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 17162 shares were traded on the counter so far as against the average daily volumes of 11865 shares in the past one month.
+On the BSE, 33511 shares were traded on the counter so far as against the average daily volumes of 14547 shares in the past one month.

 Powered by Capital Market - Live News